What Does Depth of Discharge Mean?

 2. Lead-acid battery depth of discharge

-Lead-acid batteries, commonly used in automotive applications, can tolerate deeper discharges, typically up to 50% DoD, without significant impact on their longevity.
+Lead-acid batteries, commonly used in automotive applications, can tolerate deeper discharges, typically up to 50% DoD, without a significant impact on their longevity.

 3.NiCd and NiMH battery depth of discharge